sematext/docs/docs/monitoring/inventory.md

 ### Comparing Different Hosts

 The Inventory UI enables you to compare various hosts within your infrastructure.
-By examining key attributes such as kernel versions, operating systems, memory, disk space, and virtualization settings, you can easily pinpoint compatibility issues across your hosts.
+By examining key attributes such as kernel versions, operating systems, memory, disk space, and virtualization settings, you can easily pinpoint inconsistencies across your hosts.
 This comparison helps in:

 - Detect changes in configurations between hosts
 - Verify that all hosts are compliant to required specifications